MeldCE/json-crud/README.md

           database
     -   `options.cacheValues` **[Boolean]** Cache the objects in the database

-Returns **Promise** A promise that will resolve to a JsonDB if everything
+Returns **Promise&lt;JsonDBInstance&gt;** A promise that will resolve to a JsonDB instance if everything checks out
-         checks out

 ## Typing